The user trust system is a fundamental cornerstone of Discourse. Trust levels are a way of…

 - Any TL4 flag cast on any post immediately takes effect and hides the target post

 We believe this trust system has been a success so far, as it leads to stronger, more sustainable communities by carefully empowering members, regulars, and leaders to curate and lead their own communities.
+It's one of the key community features that sets Discourse apart from the rest.
 But like everything else in Discourse, the trust system is evolving over time as we gain more experience with more communities.
-We’ll continue to update this post with any changes.
+We'll continue to update this post with any changes.